 #1 on my list of blogging mistakes: I didn’t register my social media handles

 Back at the start, I didn’t bother creating Twitter, Facebook and Instagram accounts for my blog because I saw it as just a hobby, and, well, ain’t nobody got time for that.
 It turns out now I am being asked by PRs about my social media stats when they are considering sponsoring a post – awkward!
 I cannot stress how important it is to get yourself on social media asap if you have any hope to make money from your blog.
 Also, getting in there quick will give you a better shot of registering your domain name e.g. mumonabudgetuk would have been a great Instagram handle but it was registered by somebody else after I created my blog.
+Instagram is probably still the number one social network.
+You may wish to buy IG likes to boost your stats or you could choose to grow your following and engagement organically.
 So even if your social media accounts are just going to initially sit dormant, make sure you at least set up the following accounts: Twitter, Instagram, Facebook and Pinterest.

 I tried to make everything perfect

 Progress not perfection is the key when it comes to setting up a blog… just get writing.
 I probably spent two weeks tinkering with my blog layout and graphics when I should have been drafting posts.
 The finer details can be ironed out further down the line.
 Also, you don’t have to have weeks of blog posts planned… you could just wing it like I currently am!